s-expressionists/Khazern/README.md

 ## Replacing Builtin LOOP with Khazern

-Replacing a Common Lisp's LOOP implementation with Khazern can be done with the khazern-instrinsic system.
+Replacing a Common Lisp's LOOP implementation with Khazern can be done with the khazern-intrinsic system.
 This system is actually intended for use as the CL implementation's original LOOP implementation.
 Because LOOP is in the COMMON-LISP package ASDF logic regarding recompilation of systems dependent on khazern-intrinsic may not be